 5 Essential Strategies To Help Master Your Daily Stress In Life

-1.Bag the basics and take care of your body to create a solid stress-busting foundation.
+Take care of your body to create a solid stress-busting foundation.
 Good sleep is simply non-negotiable — along with reducing screen time.
 Switch your thinking.
 Instead of treating yourself to a ‘you deserve this’ chocolate croissant and latte, go for a “your body deserves it” healthy smoothie and nutrient-dense chia pudding.
 On that note, if you’re stressed, then its time to give up reaching for caffeine that intensifies the stress running through your veins.
 Aim for a soothing herbal tea or water.
 Caffeine actually hikes up your stress levels even more — meaning you’re just feeding into that stress cycle with the double espresso.
 Pick your exercise wisely and own it.
 Go for a run while listening to some energetic and inspiring tunes if that is what you need.
 Maybe a glorious stretch and some calming yoga are what your muscles are crying out for.
 Be active and be kind to yourself.
 Nail this foundation formula, then just rinse and repeat!
 When we are physically and mentally healthy, we can make better choices.

-2. Reach out for help, its ok to not do it all.
+Its ok to not do it all.
 Maybe your partner can put the kids to bed while you snuggle up in your own bed and get a restorative early night sleep.
 Perhaps your teen can walk the dog so you can take 5 minutes to process that manic day of meetings.
 Book a meal plan service for a few nights a week so you don’t have to play that dreaded game of buying groceries after work, wandering the store isles asking yourself, “what can I make for dinner tonight”?
 It’s good to take a break, clear your plate of tasks and share the to-do list.
 Connect with a therapist to learn some life-long skills in managing stress and your emotions.
 After all, your stress levels and mental health are counting on it.

-3. Establish non-negotiable stress-relieving habits for the win.
 Carve out time in your schedule to meet up with friends and laugh until your stomach aches.
 Do one thing daily for yourself.
 Set aside time to read.
 Commit to a daily journal where you identify and jot down three things you are grateful for that day.
 Many of us forget to appreciate the things we have and the things that others do for us.
 Recognize your accomplishments, not only your failures.
 Take the time to enjoy all the good that surrounds you and be appreciative for what you have every day.
 Try your hand at meditation.
 This might seem like a tip you hear often — and ironically the most difficult to achieve — but meditation is effective!
 Studies have repeatedly found that mindfulness meditation can decrease anxiety and stress levels.
 A regular commitment of just ten minutes a day can be enough to make a difference.
 Guided meditations can be a great introduction, so download a meditation app today and get started.

-5. Grab some peace from nature and marvel at all the incredible things that display resiliency.
+From nature and marvel at all the incredible things that display resiliency.
 When was the last time you strolled through a leafy park or woodland and really looked around at the amazing creations of mother nature?
 Research has found that spending time in nature can reduce stress levels and protect against its harmful effects.
 There is something magical and inspiring about looking at a tree that has weathered the trials of adverse conditions.
 Make time for regular visits to a forest or your favourite park to help ensure you’re not always surrounded by a concrete jungle and tall buildings.

 Stress may be an unavoidable part of life, but it is NOT the only part of our life!
 The more you learn how to control your day-to-day stress, the greater the chance you have to enjoy the day!